Nissan Rogue 2008-2013 and Rogue Select 2014-2105 : problems, fuel economy, engine

 Many owners like the fuel economy, handling and ride comfort, good front visibility and easy access.
-Poor rear visibility and blind spots in the rear corners is a commonly-mentioned downside.
-A number of owners also have experienced issues with keyless entry system and CVT transmission.
-Motorists from southern states often mention a weak air conditioner.
+Poor rear visibility and blind spots in the rear corners are the commonly-mentioned drawbacks.
+A number of owners have experienced issues with the keyless entry system and the CVT transmission.
+Motorists from southern states often mention that the air conditioner is weak.

 How do I get the best deal on a used car?